Table of Contents

 There are two types of Hogans represented.
 The female Hogan has nine support poles to represent the nine months it takes for a woman to carry a child; has a rounded dome roof shape, the male Hogan has four support poles to represent the four points on the compass and is more conical shaped.
 Sweat Lodge, used for ceremonies and meditation, is next to both Hogan structures.

-The circular Navajo Hogan, built with wooden logs and layered with mud or bark, showcase the ingenuity and craftsmanship of the Navajo people.
+The circular Navajo Hogan, built with wooden logs and layered with mud or bark, showcases the ingenuity and craftsmanship of the Navajo people.
 Each Hogan’s distinctive design tells a captivating story.

 Stop #11: Surrender to the Magic: The Big Hogan Flute Experience